 This can be fun for every generation and can be made into a game that lasts for hours.
 Setting up a hunt in the garden is great, but if the weather isn’t the best, you can always bring it inside and hide the eggs in cupboards, under beds or behind books on the shelf.
 If you want to make it even more exciting you can make it into a scavenger hunt complete with clues, sites like Mas & Pas have clues designed for different age groups.

 There are plenty of ideas for you to use if you’re thinking of a way to set up an Easter egg hunt of your own.
 Of course, there are Easter Egg hunts organised by and held at National Trust properties across the country which could offer the grandchildren an exciting hunt across beautiful grounds while you take in the sights.

 Baking is a fun skill to pass on to the next generations and whether you’re making cupcakes or biscuits for an Easter nature walk, or for the grandchildren to take home after a day spent together.

 The great thing about baking is that it doesn’t have to be complicated.
 There are many really simple biscuit recipes to try, and an entire afternoon can easily be spent with icing and hundreds and thousands decorating them.

-If you’re looking for something even easier that doesn’t even require oven time then what about chocolate cornflake nests?
+If you're looking to make something fun to make and decorate, what better sweet than a chocolate cornflake nest?
+Such an easy and quick recipe and you can definitely get the children involved (with the making and the eating).?
 With the addition of a few small chocolate eggs they can be a great treat for Easter afternoon tea.